isc-projects/kea/doc/sphinx/arm/hooks.rst

        }
    }

-``reservation-del`` returns a result 0 when the host deletion was successful or 1 if it was not.
+``reservation-del`` returns a result of 0 when the host deletion was successful, or 1 if it failed.
 Descriptive text is provided in the event of an error.
-Example results look as follows:
+Here are some examples of possible results:

 ::